Courses and Classes

 The Spring Seminar includes a day trip to London, in which students see some of the capital’s most famous sights on foot.
 We also visit Shakespeare’s Globe Theatre on the South Bank for a guided tour conducted by experts – complete with Elizabethan sword-fighting demonstrations!
 After some free time in which students are able to eat dinner in restaurants or cafes of their choosing, we walk to one of the many nearby world-renowned theaters to take in a show.
 Past venues have included the West End and The Old Vic.

 Useful Info for Parents

 Every student is met personally at Heathrow or Gatwick airport upon arrival and escorted to Oxford.
 At the end of the program, they are accompanied back to the airport, where we oversee check-in and departure.
 A representative stays at the airport until every flight has departed.

 Pembroke is situated in a very safe neighborhood, with controlled access and twenty-four hour security.
 Day-to-day life is overseen by teams of Deans - professional educators drawn from leading schools in the US, Canada, and Australia.
 The College has a program office, in a central location, which is open and permanently staffed by Deans from before 8am until well past midnight.
 Every student checks in personally, twice, every evening, with the Deans on duty.
 The Program Director, Deans, residential staff, and some members of faculty live in the residences, ensuring round-the-clock care and supervision.

 Student Safety, Rules, and Behavior

-Every summer, students and teachers on The Oxford Spring Seminar maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
-Last summer’s blog is available here!
+Every spring, students and teachers at The Oxford Spring Seminar maintain a blog, which provides unparalleled insight into daily life, classes, and activities.
+Last spring’s blog is available here!